 Media Fact Sheet

-Crossnore School & Children’s Home grows healthy futures for children and families by providing a Christian sanctuary of hope and healing.
+Crossnore Communities for Children grows healthy futures for children and families by providing a Christian sanctuary of hope and healing.

 We have three locations: 86 acres in the quaint Blue Ridge Mountain town of Crossnore, NC founded in 1913 by Drs.
 Eustace and Mary Martin Sloop, 212 rolling acres on the edge of downtown Winston-Salem, NC founded in 1909 by the Western Conference, United Methodist Church, and an office in the historic district of downtown Hendersonville, NC opened in 2018.

-We meet our mission in four service areas: Foster Care & Adoptions, Clinical Services, Youth in Transition, and the Center for Trauma Resilient Communities.
+We meet our mission in four service areas: Foster Care & Adoptions, Family Preservation, Therapy Services, Youth Independent Living, and the Center for Trauma Resilient Communities.
 Foster Care is offered to children who are not able to live safely in their own homes and who are in the custody of the Department of Social Services.
 Children who come to live at Crossnore may live in a community-based foster home with a licensed foster family.
 Other children, especially those in sibling groups, may live in one of the 21 cottages spread across our Avery and Winston-Salem campuses.

 Community-based foster families receive their training from Crossnore and then apply for their foster care license from the state of North Carolina.
 After licensure, Crossnore provides placement of children, supervision of families, and on-going training the form of a monthly support group for foster families.